douglasday/douglasday.github.io/_posts/2025-01-22-hacklikeapirate.md

 ---
-title: "Hack Like a Pirate"
+title: "Hack Like a Pirate - Treating Your Scope Like a Treasure Hunt"
 date: 2025-02-10
 image: /assets/images/posts/pirate.png
 layout: single